Lead a Trip

 In the process of devising trip plans, many trip leaders also engage their DOCARE university chapter, university department, residency program, or US-based healthcare nonprofit.
 This ensures that the trip can recruit physicians, students, residents, and other health care providers as volunteers, offer course credit or CME (if desired), and possibly access institutional funding or material support.

 How to Apply

-After establishing a destination, institutional connections, and a basic plan, we advise walking through our trip application to ensure each piece is in place.
+After establishing a destination, institutional connections, and a basic plan, we advise walking through our trip request to ensure each piece is in place.
 Note that you’ll also be asked to upload a resume or CV noting your international global health experience.
-DOCARE will review the application and return a response to you within three months.
+DOCARE will review the application and return a response to you within one month.